moneytree/mt-web-icons/README.md

     - replace the folder `/fonts` with unzip folder `/fonts`
     - replace the file `/css/style.css` with unzip file `/style.css`
     - replace the file `/selection.json` with unzip file `/selection.json`
+10. In `package.json` increment the version
+11. create a release in github

 ### Test the new icon it's work on local.
 1. Under the mt-web-icon run